karthikmohan1702/BrowserRAG/README.md

 ## Usage

 1. Navigate to a web page you want to interact with.
-2. Click the "Vector Store Assistant" (or "Browser RAG") icon in your Chrome toolbar to open the popup.
+2. Click the "Browser RAG" icon in your Chrome toolbar to open the popup.
 3.  **Log Page:** Click "Log Page" to fetch markdown via MCP, chunk, embed, and index the current page's content.
 4.  **Summarize Page:** Click "Summarize Page" to get an AI summary (requires the page to be logged first).
 5.  **Ask Questions:** Type a question about the indexed content into the text area and click "Ask".
 The results (answer and source URLs) will appear below.